 Housing Made for Everyone (HoME) coalition

-As co-chair of a coalition of ten charities and housing organisations we are calling for urgent action to tackle the UK’s acute and growing shortage of accessible and adaptable homes.
+As co-chair of a coalition of nine charities and housing organisations we are calling for urgent action to tackle the UK’s acute and growing shortage of accessible and adaptable homes.

 We want to work with policymakers, local authorities and homebuilders to ensure that all new homes are built to better meet the needs of current and future generations.

 The mismatch between the homes we have, and the homes we need, is stark.